sherpal/PentagonBullets/README.md

 Aside from the Shield, each Pentagon can choose one of the following special abilities to either crush their opponents faster, or to get extra protection.
 Each ability has a "cooldown", which is the time before it is available again.

 - Big Bullet: shoots a bullet that is 3 times bigger, 2 times faster and deals 3 times as much as a usual bullet.
 Cooldown: 10s.
-- Penta Shot: shoots 5 bullets ranging from angle -pi/16 to pi/16 toward the mouse position.
+- Penta Shot: shoots 5 bullets ranging from angle -pi/16 to pi/16 towards the mouse position.
 These 5 bullets go 5/4 times faster than the usual bullets.
 Cooldown: 10s.
 - Teleportation: the player is instantly transported to the mouse position.
 Cooldown: 20s.
 - Healing Zone: places at the mouse position a circular zone that heals any team member that stands in it by 5 health every 0.5s.
 The zone stays for 60s, or when having healed for 40 health, whichever comes first.
 Cooldown: 30s.
 - Bullet Amplifier: places at the mouse position a rectangular area for 10s.
 Each time a bullet from your team passes through it, its size, as well as the damage it deals, is doubled.
 Cooldown: 15s.